maythan9/control_repo/README.md

 # control_repo
 created new branch called production. set production as default (via setting, branches).
 Deleted master branch to avoid confusion.

+This is a test commiting after using ssh key